Author: Jameel Manji, Founder, Manji Law, P.C.

 Immigrant Who is a Naturalized U.S. Citizen – People who were born in the U.S. or became a citizen after lawfully residing here for at least three years.

 DACA Recipient – Recipients are eligible individuals who were brought to the U.S. illegally as minors.
-They may file for a renewable two-year work permanent that allows them to stay in the country legal.
+They may file for a renewable two-year work permanent that allows them to stay in the country legally.
 However, it does not lead to citizenship.

 Asylee/Refugee – A person who has fled from war, persecution, or natural disaster (among other reasons) and has applied for asylum, or protection that includes permanent U.S. residency, within one year of arrival.

-Temporary Protected Status – When citizens of designated countries are granted permission to live and work in the U.S. on a limited basis.
+Temporary Protected Status (TPS) – When citizens of designated countries are granted permission to live and work in the U.S. on a limited basis.

 Visa Recipients – Individuals who are in the country on a temporary visa.
 People who may apply for visas are students, fiancées, business visitors, tourists, and those granted temporary protection status.